Intrinsic Interleaving Distance for Merge Trees

 \subsection{Labeled Merge Trees}

-First, we give the definition of a \emph{merge tree} and related notions arising from the phylogenetic tree literature that we will make use of shortly.
+First, we give the definition of a \emph{merge tree} (which we shall also refer to as an \emph{unlabeled merge tree} to contrast it with its labeled counterpart, defined subsequently) and related notions arising from the phylogenetic tree literature that we will make use of shortly.

 \begin{definition} A \textbf{merge tree} is a pair $(T,f)$ of a finite rooted tree $T$ with vertex set $V(T)$ and a function $f:V(T) \to \R\cup \infty$ such that adjacent vertices do not have equal function value, every non-root vertex has exactly one neighbor with higher function value, and the root (a degree one node) is the only point with the value $\infty$.
-The space of merge trees is denoted $\MT$. \end{definition} We commonly call the function $f$ a \emph{height function}, the non-root vertices with degree 1 are called \emph{leaves}, and we let $depth(u)$ denote the largest height difference between the vertex $u$ in $T$ and any node in the subtree rooted at $u$.
+The space of merge trees is denoted $\MT$. \end{definition} Note that the topology on the space of merge trees is the one induced by viewing $\MT$ as a metric space with a given choice of metric (in this paper, we shall assume it is the interleaving distance, as defined later in this section).
+We commonly call the function $f$ a \emph{height function}, the non-root vertices with degree 1 are called \emph{leaves}, and we let $depth(u)$ denote the largest height difference between the vertex $u$ in $T$ and any node in the subtree rooted at $u$.